'Seeing' in astronomy can make or break your observing session. Here's what it is and how to predict it

 Imaging the Moon and planets with a high frame rate CCD camera and ‘stacking’ just the best images – those captured during brief periods of good seeing – can remove some of the problem, but there is no substitute for good conditions.

-Seeing is dictated by the steadiness of the atmosphere: the less steady it is, the worse the seeing becomes.
+Seeing is dictated by the steadiness of the atmosphere.
+The less steady it is, the worse the seeing becomes.

-There are essentially three regions of atmospheric disturbance that can affect your view of the night sky, but there’s one much closer to home we need to deal with first – the air surrounding your telescope.
+There are three regions of atmospheric disturbance that can affect your view of the night sky, but there’s one much closer to home we need to deal with first – the air surrounding your telescope.

 The column of air within a telescope generates a miniature-scale atmospheric disturbance in the form of tube currents, as the tube tries to reach a temperature equilibrium with the air outside.

-This is why it is so important to allow your telescope to cool down to the ambient temperature of the surrounding air before you start observing or imaging through it.
+Allow your telescope to cool down to the ambient temperature of the surrounding air before you start observing or imaging through it.

-The first real atmospheric region is that rising to around 30m off the ground.
 Disturbances here are caused by the ground itself and nearby buildings releasing the heat they have absorbed during the day, as they too start to reach thermal equilibrium with the cooling night-time air.

 The convection currents generated within the optical tube and in the nearby air change the refractive index (a measure of the amount that light is slowed down as it passes through a particular substance) of the atmosphere, causing the stars to shimmer.